- Written by IT Support Team

 However, as reliance on technology increases, most organisations eventually require a more structured support model.

-The real difference between reactive and proactive support often becomes clearer once businesses review how IT support contracts define scope, accountability, and service levels.
+The real difference between reactive and proactive support often becomes clearer once businesses review how an IT support contract explained properly defines scope, accountability and long-term service expectations.

 Why Growing Businesses Move to Managed Support